skwan/AzureAD-Node-Sample/README.md

 12. Create a new key for the application.
 Save the configuration so you can view the key value.
 Save the key value aside for when you configure the sample.
 13. In the Permissions to Other Applications configuration section, add the Read Directory Data Application Permission to Windows Azure Active Directory.
 Save the configuration.

-#### Step 6.2:  Configure the sample to use your Azure Active Directory tenant
+#### Step 4.2:  Configure the sample to use your Azure Active Directory tenant

-1. Open the 'app.js' file in either the login-saml or login-wsfed directory.
+1. Open the `app.js` file in either the `login-saml` or `login-wsfed` directory.
-2. In the 'config' var find the 'identityMetadata' value and set it to 'https://login.microsoftonline.com/<your_tenant_name>/federationmetadata/2007-06/federationmetadata.xml' where <your_tenant_name> is the name of your Azure AD tenant, e.g. contoso.onmicrosoft.com.
+2. In the 'config' var find the 'identityMetadata' value and set it to `https://login.microsoftonline.com/<your_tenant_name>/federationmetadata/2007-06/federationmetadata.xml` where <your_tenant_name> is the name of your Azure AD tenant, e.g. contoso.onmicrosoft.com.
-3. In the 'config' var find the 'issuer' value and set it to the App ID URI you defined earlier, 'https://<your_tenant_name>/AzureAD-Node-Sample'.
+3. In the `config` var find the `issuer` value and set it to the App ID URI you defined earlier, `https://<your_tenant_name>/AzureAD-Node-Sample`.
-4. In the 'graphConfig' var find the 'tenant' value and set it to <your_tenant_name>, e.g. contoso.onmicrosoft.com.
+4. In the `graphConfig` var find the `tenant` value and set it to <your_tenant_name>, e.g. contoso.onmicrosoft.com.
-5. In the 'graphConfig' var find the 'clientid' value and set it to the client ID you saved aside earlier.
+5. In the `graphConfig` var find the `clientid` value and set it to the client ID you saved aside earlier.
-6. In the 'graphConfig' var find the 'clientsecret' value and set it to the secret value you saved aside earlier.
+6. In the `graphConfig` var find the `clientsecret` value and set it to the secret value you saved aside earlier.

 ## Detailed Information